liorosenman/flights_project/readme.md

     6. Decorators
     7. Exclude inactive flights in the stored procedures.
     8. get_user_by_username --- Show everything except for the password
+    9. Don't allow one user to use method on an object that belongs to another user.

 # Facade Base:
     1. get_all_flights()